hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ## Prerequisites

-If this is the first addition of a ephemeral resource for a new service, please ensure the Service Client for the new service has been added and merged.
-See [Adding a new Service](add-a-new-service.md) for details.
+If an ephemeral resource is the first addition for a new service, ensure that the Service Client for the service has been created and merged first.
+Refer to [Adding a New Service](add-a-new-service.md) for detailed instructions.

 ## Steps to Add a Ephemeral Resource